Merlinqwq/3D-tiff-image-analysis-/README.md

 6. Saves the filled and size-filtered binary mask.
 7. Records the retained object count and each object's filled volume.

 C2 and C3 use independent lower and upper size limits.
-The script contains no Otsu or MIP threshold calculation, intensity filter, or composite generation.

 ## Installation